Josef Müller (politician)

 Josef Müller (27 March 1898 – 12 September 1979), also known as "Ochsensepp" ("Joe Ox"), was a German politician.
 He was a member of the resistance during World War II and afterwards one of the founders of the Christian Social Union (CSU).
-He was a devout Catholic and a leading figure in the Catholic resistance to Hitler.
+He was a devout Catholic and a leading figure in the Catholic resistance to Adolf Hitler.

 Early life

-Born in Steinwiesen, Kingdom of Bavaria, Müller was a lifelong Catholic.
+Müller was born on 27 March 1898, in Steinwiesen, Kingdom of Bavaria.
+Müller was a lifelong Catholic.
 He entered the legal profession after serving as a mortar-man in the Royal Bavarian Army on the Western Front from 1916 to 1919.

 He was discharged as a senior sergeant.

 Müller became politically active during the Weimar Republic as a member of the Bavarian People's Party.

 Third Reich

-During the Nazi period he worked as an attorney defending many Nazi opponents.
-He also was part of the Catholic resistance and was in contact with resistance figures in the Abwehr (German military intelligence) such as Admiral Canaris, Hans von Dohnanyi and Hans Oster.
+During the Nazi period, he worked as an attorney defending many Nazi opponents.
+He was also part of the Catholic resistance and was in contact with resistance figures in the Abwehr (German military intelligence) such as Admiral Canaris, Hans von Dohnanyi and Hans Oster.